-- Evidence of your English language test scores, if English isn’t your first language.
+Evidence of your English language test scores, if English isn’t your first language.

 Why you want to study your chosen course at Leeds

-- What role ethics play in your professional life (if relevant)
+What role ethics play in your professional life (if relevant)

-- What knowledge and understanding you currently have of ethics (if relevant)
+What knowledge and understanding you currently have of ethics (if relevant)

-- How studying ethics will contribute to your academic and/or professional development
+How studying ethics will contribute to your academic and/or professional development

 Application essay: this will be used to assess your ability to construct arguments and defend a coherent ethical position.
 It should be 1000-1500 words long and address a topic relevant to your chosen course.
 You can choose from the questions below, or contact us about an alternative:

 How should doctors decide who shall live when not all can live?

-- Is foetal abnormality a morally defensible ground for performing an abortion?
+Is foetal abnormality a morally defensible ground for performing an abortion?

-- Should women be allowed to bear babies for a fee?
+Should women be allowed to bear babies for a fee?

-- Can deception in research be justified?
+Can deception in research be justified?

-- When, if ever, are doctors justified in breaching a patient’s confidentiality?
+When, if ever, are doctors justified in breaching a patient’s confidentiality?

 There’s no formal deadline for applications, but you should aim to submit your completed application as early in the year as possible.
 This will allow you time to organise your visa and transport arrangements (if relevant) and also meet the deadlines for any funding opportunities you pursue.

 If we're interested in making you an offer to study with us, we'll invite you to an interview.
-This will be either in person if you'll be coming to Leeds to study, or over Skype or a similar platform if you'll be studying through distance learning.
+This will be either in person if you'll be coming to Leeds to study, or over Skype or a similar platform if you'll be studying through online learning.

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.